 There is a lot of free health information online.
 Why would you buy any?
 What makes these tutorials worth paying for?
 Other than the fact that most free health information on the internet is crappy …

 Free future editions.
 Books about health science are almost obsolete by the time they hit the shelves.
 I constantly revise, update, and expand tutorials as the science evolves.
 And you can read the updates, for free, forever.

 A sense of humour.
 PainScience.com isn’t a comedy website, but I do make a genuine attempt to make dry material about pain at least a little bit fun.
 There's whimsy and sass.

 A way with words that makes PainScience.com more interesting, useful and fun.
 I was a professional writer long before I was a massage therapist.

 Heavily researched … and beautifully footnoted.
 I spent a bunch of money and worked for years to create “good footnotes” for PainScience.com.
 It’s absurdly idealistic.

-- Respect for science and reason.
-Amen!.I have zero tolerance for intellectual bull.
+Respect for science and reason.
+Amen!
+I have a zero tolerance policy for bullshit.
 Logical fallacies are banned from PainScience.com.
-I am debunking myths instead of perpetuating them or selling pet theories, big promises and miracle cures.
+I am debunking myths instead of perpetuating them or selling pet theories, big promises, and miracle cures.

 Easy on the eyes.
 Elegantly simple design.
 PainScience.com is “a clean, well-lighted place.”
 I can’t knowingly publish a sloppy document any more than I could cut off my own hand — it’s just not in me.

-- They will save you money.
+They will save you money.
 For a few dollars, my tutorials often save readers hundreds or thousands of dollars in unnecessary or inefficient therapy expenses.

-- Satisfaction guaranteed, of course, and good customer service in general.
+Satisfaction guaranteed, of course, and good customer service in general.
 If you aren’t happy with your purchase, all you have to do is write to me and we take care of it.
 One of my biggest pet peeves in life is crappy customer service.

 No shipping.
 Digital publishing means you can buy and read these documents now — no trip to the bookstore, and no trees have to die.
 (Funny how this bullet point seemed more amazing a few years ago, but hey … still great.)